India goes back to Dravid-ian era

 The very first impression that comes up in the mind looking at this intriguing selection is where exactly will Dravid fit in the playing eleven?
 Off the 16 selected - Gambhir, Kohli, Raina were the middle-order.
 They did well in the World Cup with Yuvraj sandwiched between Kohli and Raina.

-The recent dismal showing in Tests by Indian batting could very well be attributed in many ways to the chopping and changing of the batting order.
+The recent dismal showing in Tests by Indian batting could very well be attributed in many ways to this ever changing batting order.

 The reason why Dravid was dropped during 2009 for the Australia series was not for his poor form but it had to do with the rate he was scoring those runs.

 The primary basis for Dravid’s exclusion during that time was because Gambhir had filled in at No.3.
 He provided the same solidity like Dravid and did that at a far better strike-rate.
 But now, Gambhir would have less time to get in his stride at No.4 and Kohli at No.5, well he would be a clear waste of talent like Robin Utthappa, who back in 2007 came at No.6 without much success.

 The selectors sitting at Chennai deliberated on Dravid probably because they would have thought he was the man in form or rather only batsman who could stay in the middle looking like a batsman.

 They probably fear that the Indian young guns would succumb to the pace and bounce that one is witnessing in the Test matches.

 So they need a ‘Wall’, which could take on or rather will bear the barrage.
 But what the selectors are not realizing probably is that in Test cricket, ‘The Wall’ has his place but in limited over formats, ‘The Wall’ also needs to march forward with authority, which Dravid might not be able to do.